darkcl/darkcl.github.io/_posts/2015-07-27-push-notification-nightmare.markdown

 Everyday is a torture, nothing to learn, nothing is new.

-When I stare a my laptop, there is only one project on my screen.
+When I stare at my laptop, there is only one project on my screen.
 Although the screen is filled with numerous lines of code, I can only see emptiness, void and sorrows.
 Everyday I am fixing the bug that I have no part in, the one who held responsible to it, he left the team go on with his new project.

 Stuck with people with no insight, stuck with a company with no creativity and don't see any hardworking people, but *talkative* people.
-They talk, and takes no action.
+They talk, and take no action.
 All the hard work is done by others.

 Surrounded by laziness.